thuiar/MMSA-FET/README.md

 feature = fet.run_dataset(dataset_dir="~/MOSI", out_file="output/feature.pkl")
 ```

-The `config.json` is the path to a custom config file, the format of which is introduced [here](#3-Config-File).
+The `custom_config.json` is the path to a custom config file, the format of which is introduced below.

-For more details, please read [APIs](https://github.com/FlameSky-S/MMSA-FET/wiki/APIs).
+For detailed usage, please read [APIs](https://github.com/FlameSky-S/MMSA-FET/wiki/APIs).

 ## 3. Config File